www.LinuxHowtos.org

 produces

-The trade name macro prints its arguments in a smaller font.
-Its intended use is to imitate a small caps fonts for uppercase acronyms.
+The trade name macro prints its arguments at a smaller type size.
+It is intended to imitate a small caps fonts for fully capitalized acronyms.

 Usage: .Ao symbol Ac ...